If you’re planning your wedding without a wedding planner, at some point you’ve probably Googled:

 “Do I need a wedding coordinator?”

-And honestly. ..the confusion is real.
+And . ..the confusion is real.

 Because between Wedding planners, Day of coordinators, Venue coordinators, it’s hard to know who does what.